 These were all placed on top of all the other bags within the storage tub.
 Here is the box with all the decorations inside.
 I also placed the Christmas binder in here so it is all ready to go next year.

-We wind the fairy lights around an old passata jar, which helps prevent them getting tangled!
+I wound the fairy lights around an old passata jar, which helps prevent them getting tangled.
 The plug goes inside the jar so it doesn’t untwist.

 We have a door wreath, and the bauble wreath that I made this year, along with some ‘Merry Christmas’ bunting, which I just placed in a large bag.
 I didn’t think they needed their own tub, as long as they were stored flat.

 Here is everything ready to get put into our storage cupboard.
 The only thing I couldn’t fit in the tub was this candle centre-piece!
-The wreath and centre-piece get put right in the corner of the cupboard, and the Christmas tubs get placed in front, so you can’t see them.
+The wreath and centre-piece get put right in the corner of the cupboard, and the Christmas tubs get placed in front.